 Adults: Why should kids get all the fun?
 Adult participants will win a free book light when they read four or more books, plus a chance to win weekly raffles for gift cards and a grand prize drawing for an iPad Mini!

-If you're feeling stuck on what to read next, browse our reading lists or stop by one of our service desks to ask for a recommendation.
+If you're feeling stuck on what to read next, browse our catalog, visit one of our service desks, or fill out an online form to request a personalized reading recommendation.
 You can also download an eBook or eAudiobook to enjoy—they count for Winter Reading, too.

 How Do I Participate?

-You can sign up and can turn in your reading log at one of our service desks, or you can track your activities online.
+You can sign up and can turn in your reading log at one of our service desks, or you can log your activities online.